-The CNS is excited to announce a new collaboration with Nidus to help our members and patients make better-informed decisions together.
+The CNS is collaborating with Nidus to help our members and their patients make better-informed decisions together.

 Complex neurosurgical conditions often pose difficult choices between different treatment options.
 Nidus was founded by neurosurgeons and clinical researchers to facilitate making the right decisions about surgery and surgical approach for the best patient outcome.
 The Nidus medical advisory board is comprised of current and past CNS leaders such as Zoher Ghogawala, Steven Kalkanis, Daniel Resnick, Douglas Kondziolka, Sepi Amin-Hanjani, and Edward Benzel.
 The Nidus concept emerged from the clear advantage of having multiple expert opinions from a panel of experienced specialists.
 Today, Nidus enables you to obtain a virtual consult with an international panel of experts—all within 72 hours.
 The benefit to you and your patients is the confidence that comes with this decision-support tool in choosing the best management.

 CNS-Nidus Case Spotlight

 Case Summary: 79 year old male with right frontal meningioma resection in 2008.
 He has been followed with serial imaging.
 Recent MRI Brain- shows a 7 mm enhancing focus along the right anterior falx recurrent tumor vs post-operative change.